UoB-HPC/hpc-course-examples/mpi/example7/README.md

 This directory concerns file input and output.

-MPI-1 did not contain any functions for file I/O.  However, MPI-2 contains a number of functions which accomodate parallel access to files.
+MPI-1 did not contain any functions for file I/O.  However, MPI-2 contains a number of functions which accommodate parallel access to files.

 file-io